apache/nuttx/configs/sama5d3x-ek/README.txt

       used to verify the SAMA5D3x-EK TFT LCD.
 This test case focuses on general window controls, movement, mouse and keyboard input.
 It requires no user interaction.
+   nxwm: This is a special configuration setup for the NxWM window manager
+      UnitTest.
+It integrates support for both the SAMA5 LCDC and the SAMA5 ADC touchscreen controller and provides a more advance graphics demo.
+It provides an interactive windowing experience.
    ostest:  This is another configuration that is only useful for bring-up.
       It executes an exhaustive OS test to verify a correct port of NuttX to the SAMA5D3-EK.
 Since it now passes that test, the configuration has little further use other than for reference.